Lakeland 50 2019 and one very proud #LakelandLegend

 As mentioned before, every 100 runner we passed was inspiring!
 One insanely energetic 100 runner passed my group on the final incline after Jacob’s Ladder!!
 Storming up his final climb!
 I was in awe.
 Equally encouraging and inspiring were fellow 50 runners.
 People of all abilities, age ranges and shapes and sizes take part in this event and it really is humbling to be one of hundreds on such a venture!
 I think because you’re moving at a much slower pace than on other constant running events like a 5k or a half marathon, people are able to talk easily so help each other when physically or mentally struggling.
 A word of encouragement.
 Running/walking together for a period.
 Navigating together.
 It all makes a real difference to collectively succeeding.
 Having seen and talked to many other participants I would definitely use poles next time.
 In the words of a multi completer who has analysed his and other’s performances – poles are like having four wheel drive!

 Conditions were so tough underfoot.
 Incredibly slippy in places hence having to take care on technical descents which I’d normally be comfortable running.
 Incredibly muddy descending towards Haweswater, then running alongside it.
-I was a little stupid here in becoming a little impatient at the slowed tempo due to us all sliding regularly along this stretch.
+I was a bit stupid here in becoming a little impatient at the slowed tempo due to us all sliding regularly along this stretch.
 I should have saved my energy for later on.
 Lesson learned.
-And that’s varied Lakes weather for you – what do we expect!
+And that’s varied Lakes weather for you – what do we expect?!

 Overall I didn’t have real mental low points.
 The well wishers of running club mates prior to the event provided a real boost.
 Thank you x I also put it down to the prep and advice I’d been given, hence a mindset of just going with whatever was thrown at us.
 False summits, incessant rain, slips/falls… Did I mention it rained for 14.5 of the 15.5 hours I was out there lol?!
 There was that apparently endless feckin ‘good path’ passing Blea Tarn though!
 The legendary and previously unknown Tony – he of the unmanned dibber – cheered us all up by telling us to “Fucking hurry up so he could get a warm cuppa from his flask!”

 Volunteers deserve a special mention!
-Many of you may have no idea just what an enormous difference a kind smile, grabbing us some food, checking we we’re alright, eye contact can make!
+Many of you may have no idea just what an enormous difference a kind smile, grabbing us some food, checking if we we’re alright, making eye contact can make!
 So many other people staying out hours under umbrellas or in shelters just to clap us on and/or offer encouragement.
 I made a point of saying thank you each and every time and I meant it more than I could ever say.
 As I became tired and my mind wandered to my family and my late Father in Law I became a little emotional – particularly as I saw those oh-so-welcome “Montane Checkpoint” signs in the latter stages.
 Ambleside onwards I just wanted to break into tears and hug every volunteer at every checkpoint.
 Running in honour of Alan seemed to bring these emotions to the surface.

 Building on the people aspect.
 At the start I chatted to Ritchie Barker who I’d never previously met – as we found ourselves stood next to each other when in the start pen.
 On that very difficult technical descent into Coniston, head torch beams the only light, who did I find myself running with but Ritchie Barker!
 What a strange and lovely coincidence after 50 miles!
 Another was bumping into Stu Worrall, Dad of 18 year old Jack Worrall at Ambleside CP.
 I asked him how Jack was getting on and he proudly pointed to him readying to leave the CP.
 I shouted good luck to him, gave him a thumbs up and thought how amazing it was to see someone so young doing such a challenge.
 Jack finished in 15:01:13 and was rightly given a special award the following day.
 His Dad Stu was someone I’d found myself chatting to in the marque on the Friday evening – they are a lovely family for whom the Lakeland 50 and 100 are very special.
 Thanks for your encouragement Stu, it meant so much coming into and leaving Ambleside. ☺️